Academic and professional qualifications

 - Advances in Materials and Processing Technologies (Elsevier)

 # I also act as an invited reviewer for the following conferences:

 - The annual conference of the International Foundation of Fashion Technology Institute (IFFTI)

 - The Industry 4.0 Academia Summit (Smart Sustainable Manufacturing)

 1) Project 113394: RKE Internal Funding 2017/18 - Wearable Sensors In Smart Clothing For Health And Performance Monitoring - RAG

 2) Hosting a Faculty Undergraduate Scholarship Award holder 2019

-Sayeed, MMA., Sayem, ASM., Haider, J., 2019.
+Sayeed, MMA., Sayem, ASM., Haider, J., 2020.
 'Opportunities With Renewable Jute Fiber Composites to Reduce Eco-Impact of Nonrenewable Polymers'.
-In Reference Module in Materials Science and Materials Engineering, Elsevier.
+In Encyclopedia of Renewable and Sustainable Materials, pp. 810-821, Elsevier.